Constipation and Incomplete Bowel Emptying

 |Fewer than 3 defecations per week.|

 |Patient rarely has loose stools without the use of laxatives.|

 |Patient does not meet the criteria for irritable bowel syndrome.|

 From: ASGE Standards of Practice Committee.
 Gastrointest Endosc.
 2014;80:563-565.

 Incomplete bowel emptying is the feeling that you need to pass stool, but your bowels are already empty.
 If you have this feeling with more than 25% of your bowel movements, it may be a symptom of constipation.1 This feeling can also occur without constipation, as a symptom of inflammation in the colon or rectum.
 There is more information about incomplete bowel emptying at the end of this article.

-What causes constipation in those with ulcerative colitis?
+What causes constipation with ulcerative colitis?

-In ulcerative colitis, constipation can occur in people with early stage disease or in people with left-sided disease.
+In ulcerative colitis, constipation can occur in people with early-stage disease or in people with left-sided disease.
 While the speed of transit is increased in the inflamed portion, it slows in the non-affected part of the intestines, which may lead to constipation.3

 Strictures and anal fissures can also cause constipation, or constipation can be a side effect of medication or supplements.

 A stricture is a section of the digestive tract that has become abnormally narrow.
 A stricture forms when connective tissue builds up within the digestive tract.
 When this happens, food and waste cannot pass normally.